 You’ll definitely find musaka in restaurants throughout Greece, Turkey, and maybe Bulgaria.
 However, musaka is best when it is homemade.
 Check out this traditional Bulgarian musaka recipe.

 Goulash is a hearty winter soup popular throughout Eastern Europe as well as the Balkans.
 Goulash is originally from Hungary, though each region of the Balkan prepares goulash in their own way.
-Typically Goulash is a stew mixed with meat, potatoes, beans, vegetables, and some type of herbs.
+Typically Goulash is a stew mixed with meat, potatoes, vegetables, and some type of herbs.
 In the Balkans, it is a tradition to cook Goulash over a wood fire.

 Goulash may be on the menu during the winter at many restaurants in the Balkans.
 Though again, this is a meal that is usually made at home.
 It is popular to prepare for an evening with friends in the winter.